Taiizor/tauri-plugin-cache/README.md

 #### `set(key: string, value: any, options?: SetItemOptions): Promise<void>`

-Sets an item in the cache with optional TTL.
+Sets an item in the cache with optional TTL and compression.

 - `key`: The key to store the value under
 - `value`: The value to store (will be JSON serialized)
 - `options`: Optional settings
   - `ttl`: Time-to-live in seconds (item will be deleted after this time)
+  - `compress`: Whether to compress the data before storing

 #### `get<T = any>(key: string): Promise<T | null>`